Helsinki: Urban transport

+Helsinki's tram system dates back to 1891 when the first horse-drawn trams were introduced; the system was electrified in 1900.
+As of January 2024, the system consists of 14 routes covering the inner part of the city center and one newer light rail style line connecting Keilaniemi in Espoo with Itäkeskus in eastern Helsinki.
+The length of the network is planned to more than double during the 2020s and 2030s compared to 2021, with major projects including Vantaa light rail, the Crown Bridges link to the island of Laajasalo and the West Helsinki light rail project connecting Kannelmäki to the city center.
+Construction work on the new tram as the number line 13 (Nihti–Kalasatama–Vallilanlaakso–Pasila) has begun in May 2020, and the line is scheduled for completion in 2024.

 The commuter rail system includes purpose-built double track for local services in two rail corridors along intercity railways, and the Ring Rail Line, an urban double-track railway with a station at the Helsinki Airport in Vantaa.
 Electric operation of commuter trains was first begun in 1969, and the system has been gradually expanded since.
 15 different services are operated as of 2017, some extending outside of the Helsinki region.
 The frequent services run at a 10-minute headway in peak traffic.